d-tork/death-pledge/Docs/cloudant.md

 }
 ```

-## Queries
+### Example Queries
 * If the `fields` key is omitted, the entire document is returned
 * The `sort` value must be an array

-### IDs and house addresses with list price less than or equal to 485,000
+IDs and house addresses with list price less than or equal to 485,000
 ```json
 {
 	"selector": {